Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Introduction

-These principal parts of our polynomials, i.e. non-degenerate homogeneous polynomials of degree 4, can be considered also as (eponymous) function singularities.
-The space of all such polynomials with a given principal part $f_4$ can be considered as a deformation of the singularity $f_4$ (whose parameters are the coefficients of lower monomials).
-The subset of such a space consisting of non-Morse functions is called the {\it caustic} of our deformation (see e.g. \cite{AVGZ}), so that the classification of Morse functions with a given principal part can be considered as the enumeration of connected components of the complement of the caustic, cf. \cite{sed}, \cite{Vcau}.
-Since the property of being Morse is invariant under the addition of constants, we will assume that our polynomials have zero free term.
-If our polynomial $f$ splits into homogeneous summands as $f_4 + f_3 + f_2 + f_1$, then all functions from the one-parametric family $f_4 + t f_3 + t^2 f_2 + t^3 f_1,$ $t >0$, have the same topological type (in particular simultaneously are or are not Morse), therefore we can assume that $f$ is an arbitrarily small perturbation of its principal part.
+The principal parts of these polynomials, i.e. non-discriminantal homogeneous polynomials of degree four, can also be considered as functions with isolated critical points at the origin.
+The space of all such polynomials with a given principal part $f_4$ is a deformation of the function singularity $f_4:$ the parameters of this deformation are the coefficients at lower monomials.
+The property of being Morse is invariant under the addition of constants, so we can assume that the considered polynomials have zero constant term.
+If our polynomial $f$ splits into homogeneous summands as $f_4 + f_3 + f_2 + f_1$, then all functions from the one-parametric family $t^4f(t^{-1}x, t^{-1}y) \equiv f_4 + t f_3 + t^2 f_2 + t^3 f_1,$ $t >0$, have the same topological type, in particular they are simultaneously Morse or not.
+Therefore, we can assume that the considered polynomials $f$ are arbitrarily small perturbations of their principal parts $f_4$, and thus our study includes the enumeration of local components of complements of caustics of small deformations of function singularities of class $X_9$.

+The similar problem for {\em simple} function singularities was solved in \cite{sed}, \cite{Vcau}.
+In particular, in these cases the passport invariant (\ref{passp}) is a complete invariant of the complements of the caustics.
+We will see below that this is not the case for $X_9$ singularities.
+The analogous problem concerning Morse polynomials of degree three in ${\mathbb R}^3$ is considered in \cite{Vspace}.
+The analogous problem for the remaining class of parabolic singularities, $J_{10}$, is solved in \cite{VJ10}.